How to Weld Aluminum with a Stick Welder: Settings and Techniques

 Often porosity is hidden inside the bead, making the joint weaker.
 Hydrogen sources are poor gas shielding, grease or oil on the workpiece and the rod, and moisture in the oxidized layer.

-Because aluminum expands fast at high temperatures it’s easy to warp by the pressure differences between the hotter and the colder parts.
+7. Because aluminum expands fast at high temperatures, it’s easy to warp by the pressure differences between the hotter and the colder parts.

 Why aluminum stick rods are hard to use?

-Now let’s see why the aluminum rods make welding much more difficult than steel.
+Now, let’s see why aluminum rods make welding much harder than steel.

 Aluminum rods are tough to use because they need precise manipulation to prevent sticking to the base metal and keep the arc lit.
-Furthermore, their slag hides the arc and they need strict protection from moisture among other problems.
+Furthermore, their slag hides the arc, and they require strict protection from moisture among other problems.